 213-214.
-PUBLIC ADMINISTRATION.
+Public Administration.
 3 credits each semester.

-A study of the principles of administrative organization; of personnel recruitment; of sound budget organization and procedure; of public reporting and public relations.
+A study of the principles of administrative organization; personnel recruitment; sound budget organization and procedure; public reporting and public relations.

-220. ADMINISTRATIVE LAW.
+220. Administrative Law.
 Second semester.
 3 credits.

 A study of the rights of a citizen before government agencies and the rights and duties of the public official; the customary procedures of government agencies and the legal recourse of both agency and citizen in accomplishing the objectives of each.